SukanyaMore11/Automation-Synthesis_and_Implementation_in_vivado/README.md

   b. source ~/virtualenv/bin/activate
   c. jupyter lab

-3. Run the jupyter lab
+3. Run the jupyter lab.

+## Output
+1. output.csv file will generate in working directory.
+2. Running_status file will inform which module has been executed.
+3. The Automation folder will be generated, containing a Vivado file.